 You’ll need to pass an “eligibility test” first.
 Basically, if you live in a college dorm, apartment building, or other areas where a DirecTV satellite won’t work, you’re eligible.
 So while this option isn’t available to everyone, it’s one more thing to try before paying an expensive cable bill.

 Oddly enough, I entered in my address a few years ago and was eligible.
 So even if you think you can get a satellite dish, it’s worth checking just in case.
 Find out if you’re eligible by clicking here.

-Then, new to 2018, DirecTV NOW offers the Sunday Ticket.
-DirecTV Now is similar to Sling TV, PS Vue, or YouTube TV, and is internet-streaming television.
+Then, in 2019, DirecTV (AT&T) NOW offers the Sunday Ticket.
+It’s a service similar to Sling TV, PS Vue, or YouTube TV, and is internet-streaming television.
 It’s like cutting the cable, but still relying on DirecTV.

 NFL Game Pass